Shuya-Uno/Sado-Game/README.md

 ・Exchange students, who is curious about Japanese culture/traditions
 ・All the people who are interested in Japanese culture, regardless of living inside/outside Japan
-・Those who love to enjoy matcha, and cute Japanese sweets (like me!)
+・Those who love to enjoy matcha, and cute Japanese sweets

 ### Play it here...!